jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

         pgfnlist.append(mark)
 ```

-Note that the elements in the iterator 'i' are string matches.
+> Note: the elements in the iterator 'i' are string matches.
 We want the strings that were matched, `group(0)`. e.g. "(1)".
 And if we do eval("(1)") we get an integer that we can add to our list.

 Our `Counter` is a very handy special data structure.
 We know that we want each value in our `pgfnlist` to appear twice.
 Our `Counter` will give us a hash where the keys are the elements that appear, and the values are how many times each element appears.
 Like this: